Eco-logical Versus Eco-lunatic Farming

 - The good news is that we can slow the rate of degradation and increase the rate of regeneration of resources to increase abundance.
 The faster we do this the greater the chance that we pull out of our nosedive in time to avoid a population crash.

-- Our primary means of doing so is applying eco-logic to agriculture, because our eco-lunatic methods crowd out so much abundance, damage soil, speed climate change, diminish stores of fresh water, and produce life-threatening pathogens.
+- Our primary means of doing so is applying eco-logic to what we do, especially to growing crops, raising livestock, and processing and distributing food because our eco-lunatic methods crowd out so much abundance, and cause more damage than improvement to our soil, atmosphere, stores of fresh water, and levels of life-threatening pathogens.

 - Only once we slow, then reverse our descent, we will learn how many of us can sustainably fit on the planet.